mojodojodev/mojodojo.dev/guides/builtins/BuiltinSlice.md

 ## init

-We can initialize slices by specifing where it should stop.
+We can initialize slices by specifying where it should stop.
 If we don't specify a start, it will default to 0.
 If we don't specify a step, it will default to 1.
 The step is the number of elements to skip between each element.

 ```mojo